 But exactly how much is “enough”?
 What is “good”?

 The answer is it depends how much you bring in.
 Some experts, with whom I don’t agree, will say a flat 10% savings rate works for everyone.
 But 10% of $25,000 is very different from 10% of $100,000!
-Plus, how much to save depends on future goals, debt and general money management skills.
+Plus, how much to save depends on future goals, debt, and general money management skills.

 Let’s talk about the best way to save and how much to save depending on your income level.

 This is hard for me to do, and it’s probably the same for you.
 But having a goal to work toward will make the actual saving much easier.
 Sketch out what you want your retirement to look like and think about the amount you need to live on.
-Vanguard has a great calculator that does the work for you.

 So How Much Should I Save Each Month?

 Once you have a number, although it will probably change, you at least have something you’re working toward.
-Some of you out there, depending where you live, might need only a couple thousand a month.
+Some of you out there, depending on where you live, might need only a couple thousand a month.
 Others will need much more.
 How much you should be saving per month will largely come down to what you want your retirement to look like.